c0desman/panel.a4hbd.org/README.md

-This is a Nextjs application to manage the panel for Aid For Humanity.
+Project for Aid For Humanity

 ## Getting Started